MShawon/YouTube-Viewer/README.md

   * Use both [urls.txt](https://github.com/MShawon/YouTube-Viewer#urls) and [search.txt](https://github.com/MShawon/YouTube-Viewer#search)
   * And use as many [urls](https://github.com/MShawon/YouTube-Viewer#urls) and [keyword::::title](https://github.com/MShawon/YouTube-Viewer#search) as you can.
 Don't use just one video.

- # Issues
- Before opening an issue, please read this page thoroughly.
-Maybe someone already faced the same problem you have right now.
-So it's always a good idea to check the answer to issues first.
-If your problem isn't there, feel free to open an issue.
-Also, don't forget to give as many details as you can. config.json and a screenshot of terminal output provide a handful of information to resolve your problem.

 # Credits
  I want to thank all of you who have opened an issue or shared your code snippets or ideas with me!